alxshelepenok/lumen/content/posts/2020-05-11-what-can-be-build-on-fleek.md

 ![](/CanDeployCover.png)

-What kind of app can be deployed on Fleek?
+What kind of apps and sites can be deployed on Fleek?
 Can you deploy static sites?
 What about dynamic sites?
 Maybe you are wondering if Fleek would be a good fit for your project.

 Then you are at the right place!
 In the next few minutes, we'll discuss what types of site you can deploy with Fleek.